r4victor/tenthousandmeters/content/blog/python_bts_01.md

 > While I am trying to be as precise as possible, I chose to use English rather than formal specifications for everything except syntax and lexical analysis.
 This should make the document more understandable to the average reader, but will leave room for ambiguities.
 Consequently, if you were coming from Mars and tried to re-implement Python from this document alone, you might have to guess things and in fact you would probably end up implementing quite a different language.
 On the other hand, if you are using Python and wonder what the precise rules about a particular area of the language are, you should definitely be able to find them here.

 So Python is not defined by its language reference only.
 It would be also wrong to say that Python is defined by its reference implementation, CPython, since there are some implementation details that are not a part of the language.
-A garbage collector that relies on a reference counting is one example.
+The garbage collector that relies on a reference counting is one example.
 Since there is no single source of truth, we may say that Python is defined partly by the Python Language Reference and partly by its main implementation, CPython.

 Such a reasoning may seem pedantic, but I think it is crucial to clarify the key role of the subject we're going to study.
 You might still wonder, though, why we should study it.
 Besides plain curiosity, I see the following reasons:

 * Having a full picture gives a deeper understanding of the language.
 It's much more easier to grasp some peculiarity of Python if you're aware of its implementation details.
 * Implementation details matter in practice.
-How objects are stored, how the garbage collector works and how multiple threads are coordinated are subjects of high importance when one wants to understand the of applicability of the language and its limitations, estimate performance or detect inefficiencies.
+How objects are stored, how the garbage collector works and how multiple threads are coordinated are subjects of high importance when one wants to understand the applicability of the language and its limitations, estimate the performance or detect inefficiencies.
 * CPython provides Python/C API which allows to extend Python with C and embed Python inside C. To use this API effectively a programmer needs a good understanding of how CPython works.

 ### What it takes to understand how CPython works